Skip to content

 What's genuinely different:

-- Tiered subscriptions are first-class.
+• Tiered subscriptions are first-class.
 OF is one sub price per page; Fansly lets you stack tiers (e.g. $5 / $15 / $30) and gate posts to specific tiers.
 If you have content that some fans want and others don't, this is meaningfully better than OF's flat model.
+The ceiling is higher too — Fansly subs can run up to $499.99/month against OnlyFans' $49.99 cap, which matters if you actually sell a premium tier.

 Who Fansly is for: creators with multi-tier content (e.g. a teaser tier and a premium tier), creators in niches that have been on the wrong side of OF policy cycles, and creators who want a real second location instead of a backup that mirrors the first.

-LoyalFans — the smaller, friendlier, more international option
+LoyalFans — the smaller, friendlier, more permissive option

 What stands out:

-- $50 payout minimum — higher than OF/Fansly's $20.
+• $50 payout minimum — higher than OF's $20, with sub-$50 balances rolling to the next period.
+Payouts run roughly twice a month rather than on demand.
 Not a big deal once you're producing volume, but it stings in month one.

-Who LoyalFans is for: creators in niches that get throttled elsewhere, creators with a European audience, and creators who want a third location that's structurally less likely to flip their content category overnight.
+Who LoyalFans is for: creators in niches that get throttled elsewhere, creators who lean on live streaming and video calls, and creators who want a third location with a more permissive content policy than the big two.

 Discovery is the silent killer (on all three)